usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 “maintained” in this provision.
-To avoid confusion about whether a public entity can alter or update web content after it is archived, the Department instead uses the word “retained,” which has a definition synonymous with the Department’s intended use of “maintain” in the NPRM.
-4
+To avoid confusion about whether a public entity can alter or update web content after it is archived, the Department instead uses the word “retained,” which has a definition synonymous with the Department’s intended use of “maintain” in the NPRM. {% fn 5 %}

 Commenters raised concerns about several aspects of the definition of “archived web content.”
 With respect to the second part of the definition, commenters stated that the